jakobevangelista/clean-nextauth-install/README.md

 We query the tenet table and pass the data to the children as an example of how to use the external_id function.

 Along with creating the user in clerk, we also want to update the user attribute table associated with the migrated user.

+(As noted in batch, eventually we want this to be able to fail in order to get maximum speedup, because with the v1, we're just hoping for 5req/10sec would be enough)

 ```js